Tegan Cunningham

-Tegan Cunningham (born 23 January 1988) is a retired Australian basketball player who played for the Melbourne Boomers in the Women's National Basketball League (WNBL) among other teams and Australian rules football player currently playing for the Hawthorn Football Club in the AFL Women's (AFLW) competition.
-Cunningham previously played for the Melbourne Football Club.
+Tegan Cunningham (born 23 January 1988) is a retired Australian basketball player who played for the Melbourne Boomers in the Women's National Basketball League (WNBL) among other teams former Australian rules football player who played with the Melbourne Football Club, and Hawthorn Football Club in the AFL Women's (AFLW).

 Basketball career

 College

 Cunningham joined Seward County Community College in Liberal, Kansas.
 During her time there she won multiple conference and tournament MVP awards and would leave the school as the all-time leading scorer, a record still held by Cunningham.
 These strong showings and accolades earned her a transfer to Oklahoma State University competing in the Big 12 Conference of NCAA Division I. At the completion of her college career Cunningham was nominated for the WNBA draft where she was listed as one of the best available prospects heading in to the third and final round, however remained undrafted.